bluexinyu/xinyu_blog/content/english/about.md

 ---
+title: "About"
+author: "Your Name"
+date: "2021-04-25"
+output: pdf_document
 aliases:
-- about-us
+- "about-us"
-- about-hugo
+- "about-hugo"
 - contact
-author: Your Name
-date: "2021-04-25"
 description: About yourself and your background including education, work experience, interests, etc.
-title: About
 ---

 Use this page to introduce yourself and your background.
 Briefly describe your background, field of study, interests, and goals.
 Don't be too wordy otherwise you may lose your audience.